PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-08-17-closed-mindedness-is-working-against-you-how-to-become-insanely-successful.md

 The business has found a way to make the process you would have used to prepare your own meal at home convenient to you.
 This is why you indulge it all the time.

-I let my curiosity pull me down the rabbit hole of YouTube public library to search for information on how I can get a lot of people to be aware of the my business solution.
+I let my curiosity pull me down the rabbit hole of YouTube public library to search for information on how I can get a lot of people to be aware of my business solution.

 Nobody knows you.

 You have to make people aware of you.
-If have a solution that is so good and nobody knows about it, how is supposed to bring change?
+If you have a solution that is so good and nobody knows about it, how is it supposed to bring change?
 If you have a solution that can potentially make life easy for people so that you can make a living from it and nobody knows about it you will continue to starve.

-I found wealth of information in the YoutTube library that helped me to create a [facebook group](https://facebook.com/groups/thinkersnperformers) and build an [intimate community](https://nas.io/skillembassy) to supercharge the solution I had built.
+I found a wealth of information in the YoutTube library that helped me to create a [facebook group](https://facebook.com/groups/thinkersnperformers) and build an [intimate community](https://nas.io/skillembassy) to supercharge the solution I had built.

 ### Pay attention to good information.